How is Psoriasis Linked to Back Pain?

 It is obvious that some sort of arthritis is present, but distinguishing psoriatic arthritis from other forms of the disease can be difficult.
 It is fairly easy to separate it from osteoarthritis, because this produces different types of joint damage, but diagnosing it from rheumatoid arthritis or ankylosing spondylitis can be harder as these tend to produce very similar signs.
 The presence of psoriasis is one factor, but another is the severity and type of joint damage present.
 This can now be assessed in more detail using sophisticated scanning techniques such as CT scanning and MRI scanning.Treatments for Psoriatic Arthritis

 As well as doing exercises, looking after yourself well and having physiotherapy support when you need it, there are various specific treatments for the arthritis that is associated with psoriasis.
 Painkillers such as paracetamol and ibuprofen can help during painful flare ups.
 Non-steroidal anti-inflammatory drugs are used to try to keep the inflammation in the joints under control.
 Disease modifying anti-rheumatic drugs (DMARDS) can help slow the damage that occurs in the joints.
 Finally, the most recent new treatment is described as biological therapy as it involves using antibodies against tumour necrosis factor alpha (TNF-alpha).
 Inhibitors of this molecule reduce the autoimmune response that causes the symptoms of psoriatic arthritis and can also slow the progression of the disease by preventing joint damage.
-These drugs do not work in all cases and can have some serious side effects – so they tend to be kept for people who have failed to respond to all the other types of drug therapy available.Business energy with a difference
+These drugs do not work in all cases and can have some serious side effects – so they tend to be kept for people who have failed to respond to all the other types of drug therapy available.Business Energy With a Difference from Purely Energy

 Looking for better business energy options?
-Whether it’s advanced monitoring, new connections, or adjusting capacity, our sponsor, Purely Energy can help.
+Whether it’s advanced monitoring, new connections, or adjusting capacity, our sponsor Purely Energy can help.

 - Back Pain and Shingles